 - Research different majors.
 Focus on learning more about majors that you are interested in.
 You do not have to make a final decision right away, but consider what options you have.
 In the U.S., students can sometimes change majors from engineering to art while they are still in college, so keep an open mind.

 - Make sure to get enough rest.
-Does this sound silly?
-In our experience, many students tend to over-exert themselves during the application process, so try to enjoy the summer as much as possible when you have spare time.
+Many students tend to over-exert themselves during the application process, so try to enjoy the summer as much as possible when you have spare time.
 Try to read some books in English, watch American movies, and listen to music in English.
 These are all great ways to relax while improving your English at the same time.